KumarHX/Agent007/docs/final.md

 - Randomly pick up an item
 - Randomly pick up the first item and closest item afterward

-We calculate the total score and the average score that each agent achieve after 50 runs and compare the result.
+We compute the total score and the average score that each agent achieve after 50 runs and compare the result.

 ##### **Agent007**
 Agent007 after 50 runs